brundonsmith/crowdx/README.md

 - Readability/clarification suggestions in the code or comments.
 These are pretty subjective so I reserve the right to turn them down, but I'll consider them.
-- Really egregious performance or usability problems.
-Again, subject to denial, but if it's on the order of "makes this completely impossible to use for anything real" and/or "it would not complicate things at all to fix", I'm open to addressing them.

 ## Concepts